akashsinha000/expense-tracker-api/AI_NOTES.md

 - Monthly Summary Endpoint
 - PUT Endpoint
 - PATCH Endpoint
-- JSON File Persistence
+- JSON File Persistence using `expenses.json`
 - JUnit Integration Tests

 ---

-# 2. What did you validate, tested, or changed in the AI's output, and why?
+# 2. What did you validate, test, or change in the AI's output, and why?

 ## Suggestions I Modified